Risks of hip and knee replacement

 - You might wear compression stockings on your legs to improve blood flow after surgery.

-- You will be encouraged to get out of bed and walk in the halls to improve blood flow.
+- You will be encouraged to do exercises while in bed and get out of bed and walk in the halls to improve blood flow.

 Possible Problems With Your new Joint